 Beyond Week 6: Long Term Recovery

-Beyond the initial 6 weeks, your anterior hip replacement recovery time will depend on the progress you have already made.
-Usually, walking for exercise can be resumed after 8 weeks and you should be able to return to driving.
-You’ll return to work when advised by your physiotherapist and will continue personalised strength, stability and balance exercises for up to one year post-surgery.
+The hip replacement recovery timeline extends beyond the initial 6 weeks.
+Walking for exercise can usually be resumed after 8 weeks, and you should be able to return to driving and work as advised by your physiotherapist.
+Personalized exercises for strength, stability, and balance continue for up to one year post-surgery.

 Want to Learn More About Anterior Hip Replacement Recovery Time?